How to Use Claude AI for Your Small Business: The Complete Guide

 Type /schedule in any Cowork conversation, or use the Scheduled Tasks area in the sidebar (in the left panel of Claude Desktop).
 Claude walks you through three things: what the task should do, how often it should run, and what folder to work in.

-One thing to know: your computer needs to be awake, the Claude Desktop app needs to be open, and you need internet.
-If your laptop is closed in your bag, the task waits.
-This is not cloud-based scheduling.
-That is a limitation worth knowing about.
+One thing to know: your computer needs to be awake, the Claude Desktop app needs to be open, and you need an internet connection.
+If your laptop is closed in your bag, the task waits — this is local scheduling, not cloud-based, and that distinction matters.

 If your machine was sleeping when a task was due, Claude catches up the next time everything is available.
 You will not miss a run permanently.